-These risk analysis templates can be used by Healthcare organizations, security consulting companies, manufacturing company, IT departments of different companies, service companies, educational organizations, financial institutions, law firms, pharmaceuticals & biotechnology companies, telecommunication companies and others.
+These risk analysis templates can be used by Healthcare organizations, security consulting companies, manufacturing companies, IT departments of different companies, service companies, educational organizations, financial institutions, law firms, pharmaceuticals & biotechnology companies, telecommunication companies, and others.

 Feel free to request a sample before buying.

 List of documents in this Risk Analysis templates package:

 - Conducting a Risk Assessment Guide (15 pages)

 - Preventative Measures (6 pages)